-Earplugs might seem a quick fix for problem snoring: an easy win.
+Earplugs seem a quick fix for problem snoring: an easy win.

-But when you’ve tried them, realised how damn uncomfortable they are, and you can STILL HEAR THE SNORING…
+When you’ve tried ear plugs for snoring and realised how damn uncomfortable they are, and you can STILL HEAR THE noise…

 You end up here…

-So, in this post I want to help you return peace and quiet to your bedroom, in a way that doesn’t make you feel guilty!
+But I can help return peace and quiet to your bedroom, in a way that doesn’t make you feel guilty!

 Why care about fixing the noise?